Skip to content

 GET /api/scheduled-tasks → list cron tasks

-POST /api/scheduled-tasks → create
+POST /api/scheduled-tasks → create task

-PUT /api/scheduled-tasks/{id} → update
+PUT /api/scheduled-tasks/{id} → update task

-DELETE /api/scheduled-tasks/{id} → delete
+DELETE /api/scheduled-tasks/{id} → delete task

 # File uploads